geocolumbus/prismjs-webjar-example/README.md

 Build the CSS and JS files [here](http://prismjs.com/download.html).

-Load these two files:
+These two files are required:

         prism.css
         prism.js

-Execute prism after the html is loaded:
+Execute Prism after the html is loaded:

         Prism.highlightAll();

-Code to be formatted should be wrapped in pre and code tags like this:
+The code to be formatted should be wrapped in pre and code tags like this:

         <pre class="language-javascript">
         <code class="language-javascript">